-For a product like this, the second most important aspect of funtionality is that it works every time you need it to work.
+For a product like this, the second most important aspect of functionality is that it works every time you need it to work.
 And in this case, some of these products fell short.

 However the first most important criteria is that you actually wear the product.
 And this is the area where these products shine, so we don’t necessarily want to rule them out because they don’t work 100% of the time.
 Nonetheless, this is a major issue.

-In total we did 15 tests (each on different days) in which we called help for each of the three "monitored" products (so 45 total "tests").
+In our initial evaluation in 2018, in total we did 15 tests (each on different days) in which we called help for each of the three “monitored” products (so 45 total “tests”).
 So statistics are too small to draw definitive conclusions.
 But in those tests, none of the products successfully summoned help every time.

 The MobileHelp Smart summoned help correctly in all but one instance (14/15).
 The FallCall Lite seemed to have a “bug” and summoned help correctly in all but 1 instance (14/15).
 The Freedom Guardian worked well in every instance, except for one entire day during which the product froze and was unresponsive and thus could not be used (14/15).

 In the case of the MobileHelp Smart, the time it “failed” what happened was that it correctly called the monitoring service.
 Then the responder did indeed come on the line.
 However they could not hear me when I responded.
 Most likely this was something in the watch’s operating system causing the microphone not to work.
 And after rebooting the smartwatch it worked fine.
 However had I really needed help, this would have caused some problems.